how to get kids to listen without yelling

 Be calm and direct when you say something that requires immediate action.

-Another way to make kids listen without yelling is being calm and direct when you say something that requires immediate action is a very effective strategy.
+Another way to make kids listen without yelling is to being calm and direct when you say something that requires immediate action is a very effective strategy.

 For example, if your child is running out into the street, there is no point in beating around the bush with a sugar-coated speech about how dangerous that can be.